 Keith Felton joined Crisis as Director of Corporate Services in 2009, following a career of over 20 years in various financial services businesses.

-I jointly lead Crisis’ direct service provision - supporting a wide range of talented multi-disciplinary teams to work alongside our clients to help them leave homelessness for good.
+I lead Crisis’ direct service provision - supporting a wide range of talented multi-disciplinary teams to work alongside our clients to help them leave homelessness behind for good.
 We work closely with research and policy colleagues to ensure our services are delivering real change for individuals and contribute to our wider understanding of what will end homelessness.

 Steve has been Crisis’ Chair since 2011.
 He is the former Chief Executive of the National Grid and spent much of his early career with Exxon, where he held senior roles in refining, shipping and international gas.